edinburghlivinglab/ddc/pages/pages-root-folder/index.md

 ## Course Handbook

-The information contained in these webpages constitutes the DDS course handbook.
+The information contained in these webpages constitutes the DDC course handbook.
 However, you can also get
 [this information as a single PDF file]({{ site.baseurl }}/course_docs/handbook.pdf).
 Note that the [week-by-week syllabus]({{ site.baseurl }}/syllabus#weekbyweek)